UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_09.md

 There will be times where you are unsatisfied with the column names and you may want to change them.
-The proper syntax to do that is with `df.rename()` and saving the dataframe as an object.
+The proper syntax to do that is with `df.rename()`.
-The column named `available_canada_america` is a bit long.
-Perhaps it would be a good idea to change it something shorter like `availability`.
-Here is how we can accomplish that.
+The column name `available_canada_america` is a bit long.
+Perhaps it would be a good idea to change it to something shorter like `availability`.
+Here is how we can accomplish that:

 ``` python
 df = df.rename(columns={'available_canada_america':'availability'})